matthieu-str/Regiopremise/Methodology.md

 of brightway2.
 To be clear, there won't be any error and everything will work, but for impact categories with spatialized elementary flows, the results will be wrong.

-Regioinvent v1.2 operates only with IMPACT World+ as the programmers of regioinvent are also the maintainers of that impact method.
-However, in the short-term future, ReCiPe and EF will also be made available with Regioinvent.
+Regioinvent v1.2.2 operates with IMPACT World+ v2.1,  ReCiPe 2016 v1.03 (H) and EF 3.1.
 Users are welcome to contribute by matching with other impact methods.

 ### The water regionalization issue with ecoinvent
 The simple rule followed by regioinvent to spatialize elementary flows (i.e, just assigning the region of the process)